VariantSync/patching-with-matching-eval/README.md

 __Note__:

 - The `repo-sample.zip` file in `evaluation-workdir/data/` contains a single-yml file which enumerates the metadata for all sampled repositories.
-- To unpack the dataset of cherry picks, you may need to perform the following command on a Linux console first:
+- To unpack the dataset of cherry picks, you may need to perform the following command on a Linux console first.
+Thereafter, you can extract all the mined cherry picks from the created `unsplit-mined-cherries.zip` file.

 ```shell
 zip -s 0 mined-cherries.zip --out unsplit-mined-cherries.zip
 ```

-Thereafter, you can extract all the mined cherry picks from the created `unsplit-mined-cherries.zip` file.

 - The `mpatch` directory contains the mpatch tool which is implemented in Rust.
 In its `README` file, you can find instructions on how to generate the documentation for mpatch.